-Kierkegaard’s book Stages on Life’s Way was perhaps my favorite experience of his works.
-When you’re attempting to absorb his meaning, there are many difficult passages and concepts – not to mention obscure references and languages that you have to make sense of.
-It’s clear that he loves Shakespeare and Schiller and other great dramatists, but I get the suspicion that he had just a few issues with Hegel.
+Kierkegaard‘s book Stages on Life’s Way was perhaps my favorite experience of his works.
+When you’re engaged with him, there are many difficult passages and concepts – not to mention obscure references and languages that you have to make sense of.
+It’s clear that he loves Shakespeare and Schiller and other great dramatists, while having a huge issue with Hegel.
 I think his biggest concern was the watered down Christianity that he felt was plaguing Denmark.
 For Kierkegaard, Christianity was something to aspire to and not necessarily simple – the cure that was worse than the poison.
 The religious life finds its security not in knowing, but in believing.
-And as our beliefs become less defined it becomes increasingly important that we hold firm to the idea of an eternal goodness as we move from each location on our journey.
+And as these beliefs become less defined it becomes more important to pack the central belief of an eternal goodness with you as you move from each location on your journey.

-Stages on Life’s Way captivated me because Kierkegaard turns his attention to the religious sphere after spending so much time on the aesthetic and ethical.
-Although I am not going to discuss his definition of these stages on this page, I intend to create a section on my website to discuss my understanding of his works beginning with Stages.
+Stages on Life’s Way captivated me because of the three sphere, the aesthetic, ethical, and religious, he turns his attention to the religious.
+Although I am not going to define these stages according to Kierkegaard here, I intend to create a section on my website to discuss my understanding of his works beginning with Stages.

 From my own experience, I have also arranged some of my own writing around stages of beliefs as well:

 Stage 1 – Presuppositions : As children our beliefs are given to us.